 Wednesday, Sept.
 9

-McGuireWoods private wealth services partner William I. Sanderson and associate Laura A. Meis will review recent legislative, regulatory and judicial development in the estate, gift and generation-skipping tax fields, and look ahead to the challenges and opportunities these developments create for clients.
-Among the areas to be discussed are the SECURE Act, planning in light of the legislative changes, valuation issues, the marital deduction, gifting strategies, charitable issues, asset protection, the generation-skipping tax and insurance.
+McGuireWoods private wealth services partner William I. Sanderson and associate Laura A. Meis review recent legislative, regulatory and judicial development in the estate, gift and generation-skipping tax fields, and look ahead to the challenges and opportunities these developments create for clients.
+Among the areas discussed are the SECURE Act, planning in light of the legislative changes, valuation issues, the marital deduction, gifting strategies, charitable issues, asset protection, the generation-skipping tax and insurance.